neondatabase/website/content/docs/manage/database-access.md

     GRANT readonly TO readonly_user1;
     ```

-    The `readonly_user1` user now has read-only access to tables in the specified schema and database.
-When connecting, replace the example connection string with your own.
+    The `readonly_user1` user now has read-only access to tables in the specified schema and database and should able to connect and run `SELECT` queries.

     ```bash
     psql postgres://readonly_user1:AbC123dEf@ep-cool-darkness-123456.us-west-2.aws.neon.tech/dbname